ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 | <img src="/assets/png/draw-me-a-swordsman/claude-opus_simple.png" alt="task 1 image" width="100"/> | <img src="/assets/png/draw-me-a-swordsman/claude-opus_spritesheet.png" alt="task 2 image" width="550"/> |

 Claude Opus 4 produces solid results across both tasks.
-The Task 1 swordsman shows good creativity with a distinctive character design&mdash;clear head, body, and sword, though the proportions could be more refined.
+The Task 1 swordsman shows good creativity with a distinctive character design&mdash;clear head, body, and sword, though the sword shape could be more refined.
 What's particularly interesting is that **Opus seems to have developed a consistent character concept**: even across different prompts, it drew essentially the same swordsman design.

 Task 2 delivers a proper slash sequence where you can follow the sword's motion from windup to strike, and the character maintains its form throughout the animation.